ocbwoy3/OpenAD/README.md

 # OpenAD

+**OpenAD was taken so I will come up with a different name for it.**

 This repository contains the API for OpenAD, which is a project made by me.
 OpenAD is a REST API written in NodeJS and is used by Roblox game servers, to request an ad.

 This file contains everything on how to get started using OpenAD.